fernandospr/blocklist-api/README.md

   * `BlocklistService` should be changed to get the corresponding page according to the IP that the client wants to check, e.g. if the IP is greater than A but less than B, page 1 of the blocklist should be load from disk to memory and check if the IP is in this page.
   * Page could be cached in memory just in case the next request uses the same page.
   * The result of the last R requests and their result (true/false if it's or it's not in the blocklist) could be cached: e.g. IP_X-true, IP_Y-false, etc.

-* Having N running nodes means there will be N requests to the external IPSum blocklist provider periodically.
-  * Currently it's just 4 MB per node, however if it gets bigger, downloading the bigger file multiplied by N might be redundant/unnecesary.
-  * It'd be better if only one node downloads the blocklist periodically, cache it and share with the other nodes through the local network.